 Pay at the pump has become an incredibly popular feature for gas stations.
 Whether they are large chains or smaller independents, customer now expect this feature.
 Drive-aways and decreased throughput because of line-ups have made service stations switch over to pay at the pump.
 However, these trends do no account for First Nations customers who are eligible for tax exemptions on their gas purchases.
 Pay at the pump is a simple process.
 The customer authorizes an amount, pays at the pump, fills their tank, and leaves.
-This provides no option for customers that are tax exempt through the status verification process.
+This is unfortunately not possible for First Nation customers and provides no PAP option for customers that are tax exempt through the status verification process.
 Fuel retailers that operate on reserves must account for the needs of their main customer base when upgrading their pumps and/or fuel consoles.
 Pay at the pump and tax exemptions bring up some issues that First Nations retailers have to deal with.

 How can I improve throughput when I have tax exempt transactions?

 While pay at the pump is very convenient for many gas retailers, it is not capable of more complex transactions such as tax exempt sales.
 Having a point of sale system able to process tax exemptions and submit tax rebate forms during a transaction is essential for high-volume service stations.
 It will compensate for the time lost by having the customers walk into the store to pay.
 A good point of sale paired with experienced staff members will make the processing of tax exempt fuel and tobacco sales easy and convenient.
 All this while maintaining the standard of record keeping deemed necessary by the province in which they operate.
 This is not to say that fuel retailers who process tax exemptions should shy away from upgrading their pumps.
 It is simply a necessity to have payment alternatives for tax exempt customers.